xe-nvdk/pyraform/README.md

 # Pyraform

-Pyraform is a Python-based tool that simplifies Infrastructure as Code (IaC) for managing AWS resources.
+Pyraform is a Python-based tool that simplifies Infrastructure as Code (IaC) for managing AWS (more Cloud Providers coming soon) resources.
 It leverages easy-to-write YAML configurations for efficient setup, alteration, and dismantling of cloud infrastructures, ensuring consistency, reliability, and ease of use.

 ## Features